 1. Nottely Lake – Map

-One of the most significant reservoirs of the Tennessee Valley Authority, located entirely in Union County, Georgia, is Lake Nottely.
+One of the most significant Georgia fishing reservoirs of the Tennessee Valley Authority is known for North Georgia fishing.
+Located entirely in Union County, Georgia, and siding with Helen Georgia fly fishing on Lake Nottely.

 It was formed in 1942 within the Chattahoochee-Oconee National Forests by the damming of the Nottely River.
 Nottely Reservoir extends 20 miles upstream to the town of Blairsville.